1994 Seattle Mariners season

 The Seattle Mariners 1994 season was their 18th since the franchise creation, and ended the season finishing third in the American League West, finishing with a record.
-The season was cut short by the infamous 1994 player's strike, which began on August 12.
+The season was cut short by the player's strike, which began on August 12.

-The Mariners played their final twenty games on the road, due to interior ceiling repairs at the Kingdome; they were 10–1 in August, and won their final six games.
+The Mariners played their final 20 games on the road, due to interior ceiling repairs at the Kingdome; they were 10–1 in August, and won their final six games.